-- To enroll in Medicare, an individual must be a U.S. citizen or a legal resident for at least five years (with some exceptions).
+- To enroll in Medicare, an individual must be a U.S. citizen or a legal resident for at least five years.

 - Three potential pathways:

 - Age 65 or older

 - Under 65 with a qualifying disability

 - Have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease)